 Fill the form completely, then use a straight 2 x 4, or other straight edge level off the top, by moving it back and forth in a sawing motion.
 The same way it was done for the foundation.

 To remove any voids and air pockets the whole thing needs to be vibrated.
 This allows the air to rise to the surface.
 Remember, your countertop is upside down, so any air will leave a void in the top.
 I’ve seen people use a rubber mallet to accomplish this, but it seemed like a lot of work, especially on a large countertop.
 My solution was to use my reciprocating saw without a blade on it.
 I held it directly under the form, and on the sides, and vibrated it like crazy.
-It’s amazing how much air gets trapped in the concrete during the pouring process.
+It’s amazing how much air gets trapped in the concrete during the mixing and pouring process.
 Do this until minimal air bubbles rise to the surface… yes, it takes a while.

 Take A Break

 The key to curing concrete is to not let it cure too quickly.
 I kept my counter covered with plastic for a week, spraying it with a hose daily to keep it moist.
 This helps to slow down the curing process, and to keep it from cracking.
 I poured my concrete into the form that I had resting right on the grill island.
 It took approximately 4 and ½, 80 lbs. bags weighing 360 lbs. total.
 That’s 163.3 kilograms for my friends outside the United States.
 This thing is too heavy for one man to move!

 After it was cured for a minimum of one L O N G week it was time to remove the form and reveal my creation.
 Take care in removing the form.
 The concrete can still chip off the edges.
 Use a pry-bar against a piece of wood for the stubborn pieces, never use your pry-bar directly on the concrete.